learn-co-students/deploy-on-day-1-nyc-web-062518/README.md

 Your assignment is to create a student profile for someone sitting at your table.
 By the end of this project, every student should have a profile for themselves that was created by someone else and every student should have created a profile for someone else.
 If you're sitting at a table of four, it might be easiest to pair up.
 If you're sitting at a table of three, it might be easiest to create the profile of the student clockwise to you.
 If you're sitting at a...well you get the picture.

 Now if you're anything like me, you might be freaking out and wondering, "Am I making a webapp?!?!"
 The answer is no. You're just working with HTML and file structures.
 You don't need to know Rails, JavaScript, or even Ruby for this project.
 No need to freak out.
 Calm down!
 Seriously, you're making the rest of us nervous!!!

+You'll have about three hours to complete the first section of this lab.
+Use that time to get to know your table, get familiar with git workflows, and re-familiarizing yourself with HTML.
+If you feel stuck, ask any instructor for help. **Keep in mind everyone in your table will be pushing to the same repository.**  Think about using a workflow with your teammates that will minimize conflicts.

 ## Structure